Navigation in Vim. Part one—vanilla features

 Now, you may start wondering why you would need so many magic commands in Vim to be effective.
 Drew Neil explained this in Practical Vim that Vim allows you to ‘write at the speed of thought’.
 Yes, it takes some practice, but with time you will not need to stop and ponder what I can use to get there?.
 No, it will come naturally and will become a habit, allowing you to write as fast as your thoughts are!

 Sometimes, though, you need more time to find a file.
 No editor would be complete without a file explorer.
-In Vim this can be achieved with :Explore or :e.
+In Vim this can be achieved with :Explore

 Exploring files

-:Explore (:E) opens the directory of the active file.
+) opens the directory of the active file.
 You may be surprised when you see that list of files opens in the main window, instead of in the sidebar as in most editors.
 This works well with split windows.
 Having splitted window into 4 panes (parts), sidebar with file tree open, would not only clutter the interface but would also make you lose the context.

-:edit (:e) opens a file at a given path.
-I tend to use :e to open files that are a part of the pull request for which I do the code review.
-I just copy the path from GitHub and paste it as an argument to :e.
-I have more possibilities like fuzzy search, but :e fits better in this particular case.
+to open files that are a part of the pull request for which I do the code review.
+I just copy the path from GitHub and paste it as an argument to :e

 Other possibilities